 With Minecraft: Education Edition, teachers are able to enjoy the benefits of being in a community with other teachers.
 From participating in discussion boards to collaborating with other schools, there's plenty available.

-The website features numerous tools to make using the platform easier for teachers.
+The website features numerous tools to make navigating the platform easier for teachers.
 Tutorial videos and lesson plans are available, some of which are downloadable worlds that can be used as templates to create lessons.
 The platform also offers connections to mentors, trainers, and other educators.

 The Classroom mode allows teachers to see a map of the virtual world, allowing them to zoom in and out to interact with each student.
 They can also move a student avatar back to where they should be, if they end up wandering.